VYRE Network Partners with DK Films India to Expand Bollywood Content on Its "Vasool TV" Channel - ExBulletin

 Las Vegas, Nevada–(Newsfile Corp. – Jan.
 18, 2022) – VYRE network (Pink OTC: CAPV) (a 100% owned company by Cabo Verde Capital, “VYRE”) is pleased to announce that it has partnered with DK Films India to expand Bollywood content on its Vasool TV channel.
 As the channel’s brand manager, DK Films India will oversee how the world views and experiences Bollywood through Vasool TV, as well as managing content, originals and live events broadcast through the VYRE app.
 This adds to the global growth plan for VYRE to continue to be the #1 streaming culture platform for content creators.

-DK Films CEO Dushyant Kapoor has been appointed vice president of operations to lead the development of the Vasool television channel.
+DK Films CEO Dushyant Kapoor has been appointed vice president of operations to lead the development of TV channel Vasool.
 He is an Indian filmmaker, producer and creator best known for his superhero films “Mahakaal, Suitboy and Boom”, as well as his other popular superhero characters “Naari, Halt, Narayan and SHE”.
 He is also called the “Father of Indian Superheroes”.

 Dushyant Kapoor Vasool TV Vice President of Operations